KjeldSchmidt/clarity-website/testimonials.md

 nav-menu: true
 ---

+Scott Hirleman (Host of [Data Mesh Radio](https://daappod.com/data-mesh-radio/))

+> I don't know if I've learned more about data mesh in any single conversation
+> than I did speaking with Ammara.
+And it was probably my ~200th conversation
+> and ~100th podcast interview on data mesh.
+She's thought through so many
+> aspects at a deep level, not just the tactical but the why behind the small
+> tactical decisions.
+Clear thoughts with good anecdotes and the high empathy
+> data mesh requires.
+If you get a chance to speak with her on data mesh, take it!

 Omar Khawaja (Head Business Intelligence at Roche) says:
 > Highly grateful to Ammara Gafoor, Kiran Prakash, Ian Murdoch, Emily Gorcenski,
 > Zhamak Dehgani - it has been a please collaborating with you all and learning